AdilKhan1117/AdilKhan1117/README.md

 ### Hi there, I'm Adil 👋

-🔭 Adil is Highly skilled, motivated and passionate DevOps Engineer, who loves to problem solve and seeks new challenges.
+🔭 Adil is Highly skilled, motivated and passionate Platform Engineer, who loves to problem solve and seeks new challenges.
 Certified DevOps Infrastructure Engineer with
 7+ years of hands-on experience in